3 key takeaways

 If you don’t have the right person’s email address or feel their schedule is too busy, consider requesting a LinkedIn recommendation.

-• Provide suggestions to the letter writer or consider writing sample achievement bullet points for them.
+- Provide suggestions to the letter writer or consider writing sample bullet points for them.

-Always thank the person writing the letter for their time.
+Always thank the person for their time, and for writing the recommendation letter.

 Tips for submitting reference and recommendation letters

-• Send your resume, cover letter, and reference or recommendation letter as separate attachments.
+Always send your resume, cover letter, and reference or recommendation letters as separate attachments so it's easy to open and review each document individually.

-• If sending an email, mention that you have attached your resume, cover letter, and reference letter(s) for their review.
+If you're sending your documents via email, make sure to mention that you’ve attached your resume, cover letter, and reference or recommendation letter(s) so nothing gets overlooked.

 Frequently Asked Questions